TM

 • Get them all out of your head and onto paper

-Step 2: Categorise Your Fears
+Step 2: Categorize Your Fears

 | Fear Category | Examples |